bodeolukolu/GBSapp/ReadMe.md

 </p>

 # Introduction
 GBSapp (v.
-0.2.4) is an automated pipeline for variant calling and filtering (including microhaplotypes or multi-SNP markers).
+1.0) is an automated pipeline for variant calling and filtering (including microhaplotypes/multi-SNP markers).
 The pipeline intuitively integrates existing and novel best practices, some of which can be controlled by user-defined parameters.
-It optimizes memory and speed at various points in the pipeline, for example, a novel approach performs compression and decompression of unique reads before and after pre-variant read alignment, respectively.
+It optimizes memory and speed at various steps of the pipeline, for example, a novel approach performs compression and decompression of unique reads before and after read alignment, respectively.
 Summary reports and visualizations allow for QC at each step of the pipeline.

 For questions, bugs, and suggestions, please contact bolukolu@utk.edu.

 ## Features
+- Easy to learn, and use.
 - Fully-automated: “walk-away” and “walk-through” mode.
 - Dosage-based variant/haplotype calling and filtering.
-- Haploid (1x), Diploid (2x), Tetraploid (4x), Hexaploid (6x), and Octoploid (8x).
-- Uses splice-aware aligner for RNAseq data (recommended only for haploid or diploid genomes)
-- Captures and codes variable dosage/copy number in paleopolyploids.
 - Allows for use of haplotype-resolved reference genomes.
-- Can restrict variants call to reads to uniquely mapped
-- Multi-locus variants (paralogs-derived) can also be produced (annotates variant with reference genome copy number).
+- Variant calling implemented from 1x (haploid) to 8x (octoploid).
+- Splice-aware aligner allows for RNAseq data as input (recommended only for haploid or diploid genomes)
+- Can exclude reads that are rare haplotypes at population level (due to somaclonal variation or sequencing error).
-- Additional haplotype-based filtering (useful for high-fidelity targeted-genotyping).
+- Additional haplotype-based filtering (useful for targeted-genotyping).
+- Annonates SNPs based on if reads map to single and multiple loci.
 - Generates microhaplotypes (multi-SNP) markers
-- Produces sequence context of variants
-- Dynamic unbiased down-sampling on locus-by-locus basis (preserving allelic ratios).
-- Easy to learn, and use.

 ## Contents
 - [Installation](#installation)